Battle of Chamdo

 The Battle of Chamdo (or Qamdo; 昌都战役) occurred from 6 to 24 October 1950.
-It was a military campaign by the People's Republic of China (PRC) to capture the Chamdo Region from a de facto independent Tibetan state.
-PRC victory led to the annexation of Tibet by the People's Republic of China.
+It was a military campaign by the People's Republic of China (PRC) to capture the Chamdo region from a de facto independent Tibetan state.
+The PRC's victory was followed by its annexation of Tibet.

 Background

 The Khampa Tibetans and Lhasa Tibetans held each other in mutual contempt and dislike, with the Khampas in some cases hating Lhasa rule even more than Chinese rule, which was why the Khampas did little to resist Chinese forces as they entered eastern Kham and subsequently took over the whole of Tibet.
 Likewise, the Qinghai (Amdo) Tibetans view the Tibetans of Central Tibet (Tibet proper, ruled by the Dalai Lamas from Lhasa) as different from themselves and even take pride in the fact that they were not ruled by Lhasa ever since the collapse of the Tibetan Empire.

 Khampas like the Pandatsang clan had led rebellions for autonomy from Lhasa.
 Because of this, the Chinese communists viewed them as potential revolutionary allies.
 In January 1950, the communists officially proposed to aid the Pandatsang brothers' cause in exchange for them to stay on the sidelines during the "liberation of Tibet", but the Pandatsang brothers decided instead to send George Patterson to India to seek alternate aid.